roykim0823/Interview/Questions/items/new/README.md

 # Construct Tree from given Inorder and Preorder traversals
 Let us consider the below traversals:

 Inorder sequence: 	D B E A F C
 Preorder sequence: 	A B D E C F
+Postorder sequence: D E B F C A

 In a Preorder sequence, leftmost element is the root of the tree.
 So we know ‘A’ is root for given sequences.